gbezyuk/logux-sync/README.md

 })
 ```

-In `inFilter` to can specify what events will be received:
+In the `inFilter` you can specify the events to be received:

 ```js
 new ServerSync(nodeId, log, connection, {